cbitstech/Purple-Robot/README.md

 Next, go to the `Purple Robot` folder and rename the following files:

-* `gradle.properties.template` to `gradle.properties`

-    OR

-* Use the existing `gradle.properties` to sign with the testing key already contained within the repository.
+* `gradle.properties.template` to `gradle.properties` (You may also use the existing `gradle.properties` to sign with the testing key already contained within the repository and skip this step.)
 * `local.properties.template` to `local.properties`
 * `res/values/keys.xml.template` to `res/values/keys.xml`